-T = =

 1. Expiry date of certificate 2.
-Competent authority identification mark

-3. This certificate is issued on the basis of the application by

-[Name and address of the applicant] [Reference to the application]

-4. Identification of the special form radioactive material or low dispersible radioactive material

-(model name/number)

-5. Radioactive material (radionuclide(s), 6.
-Maximum activity

-physical and chemical forms)

-7. Design specifications (reference to drawings) 8.
-Reference to the applicable management

-system

-9. Specific actions to be taken prior to shipment

-10. This is to certify that the design of the special form radioactive material (or low dispersible

-radioactive material) described above meets the a pplicable requirements in the IAEA Regulations

-for the Safe Transport of Radioactive Material 20 18 Edition, SSR-6 (Rev. 1), and in the regulations

-listed in Section 11.

-Issue Date

-[Signature of certifying official(s)]

-Address, telephone number and email address of the competent authority

-11. Applicable regulations concerning the transpo ort of radioactive material

-(a) Road:

-(b) Rail:

-(c) Sea:

-(d) Inland waterways:

-(e) Air:

-(f) International:

-(g) Other:

-12. Table summarizing past and current revisions of the approval certificate
+Competent authority identification mark 3.
+This certificate is issued on the basis of the application by [Name and address of the applicant] [Reference to the application] 4.
+Identification of the special form radioactive material or low dispersible radioactive material (model name/number) 5.
+Description of the special form radioactive material or low dispersible radioactive material (means of encapsulation (if applicable), shape and dimensions) 6.
+Radioactive material (radionuclide(s), physical and chemical forms) 7.
+Maximum activity 8.
+Design specifications (reference to drawings) 9.
+Reference to the applicable management system 10.
+Specific actions to be taken prior to shipm hent 11.
+This is to certify that the design of the special form radioactive material (or low dispersible radioactive material) described above meets the applicable requirements in the IAEA Regulations for the Safe Transport of Radioactive Material 2018 Edition, SSR-6 (Rev. 1), and in the regulations listed in Section 11.
+Issue Date [Signature of certifying official(s)] Address, telephone number and email address of the competent authority 12.
+Applicable regulations concerning the transport of radioactive material (a) Road: (b) Rail: (c) Sea: (d) Inland waterways: (e) Air: (f) International: (g) Other: 13.
+Table summarizing past and current revisions of the approval certificate